renderedtext/agent-aws-stack/README.md

 ## Building the AMI

-The agents need an AMI id to use.
+The agents need an AMI to use.
 If you haven't created one yet, just run:

 ```bash
 make packer.build
 ```

-This command uses packer to create an AWS EC2 AMI with everything the agent needs.
+This command uses packer to create an AMI with everything the agent needs in your AWS account.
 The AMI is based on the AMD 64 Ubuntu 20.04 server.

 ## Deploying the stack